Gabriel-Tyler/OxyGit/README.md

 Commands implemented so far:
 - init
 - cat-file
+  - example blob objects are stored in ogit/objects

 This project is an exercise in understanding the Git data model and maintaining a large Rust project.